This page explains the role and requirements of the National Policy Statement for Freshwater Management 2014.

 National policy statements are issued by central government to provide direction to local government about matters of national significance.
 The National Policy Statement for Freshwater Management 2014 (NPS-FM) is about recognising the national significance of fresh water and Te Mana o te Wai (the mana of the water).

 Proposed amendments to the NPS-FM

-The Government is currently consulting on proposed amendments to the NPS-FM.
+The Government consulted on proposed amendments to the NPS-FM in March/April 2017.
 Read about the proposed amendments on the Clean Water package 2017 web page.

 What it does

 The NPS-FM provides direction about how local authorities should carry out their responsibilities under the Resource Management Act 1991 for managing fresh water.
 It’s particularly important for regional councils, as it directs them to consider specific matters and to meet certain requirements when they are developing regional plans for fresh water.